chpolste/flottplot/README.UI.md

     plot(pattern)

-Pattern: use `{name:argument}` to specify a substitution.
+Pattern: use `{name}` to specify a substitution.
 The name refers to the element whose value is substituted.
-An optional argument can be specified after the name separated by a colon.
-It is used to control the substitution.
+Optional arguments can be specified after the name separated by a colon, e.g. `{name:arg}` or `{name:arg1:arg2}` to customize the value used in the substitution.
 Which arguments are valid depends on the specific UI element referenced (see their documentation).

 E.g.: Consider a path specified as `../foo/{Date:yyyy-mm}/{Date:yyyy-mm-dd}-{Var}.png`.
 If `Date` refers to a calendar element set to `01-01-2020 06Z` and `Var` is a Dropdown with current value `temperature`, the path resolves to `../foo/2020-01/2020-01-01-temperature.png` after substitution.